MoyuruAizawa/LazyTimetable/README.md

   contentPadding = contentPaddings,
   horizontalSpacing = 4.dp,
   columnWidth = 120.dp,
-  heightPerMinute = 1.5.dp,
-  columnHeaderHeight = 80.dp,
-  columnHeaderColor = Color.White,
-  timeColumnWidth = 100.dp,
-  timeColumnColor = Color.White,
+  // his value is used to determine how much height to allocate for the period on the Timetable. heightPerMinute = 1.5.dp, columnHeaderHeight = 80.dp, columnHeaderColor = Color.White, timeColumnWidth = 100.dp, timeColumnColor = Color.White,
-  baseEpochSec = tomorrowland.startAt,
+  // the start time of the initial period in Epoch Seconds. baseEpochSec = tomorrowland.startAt,
-  timeLabel = { TimeLabel(it) },
-  modifier = Modifier.fillMaxSize(),
+  // A Composable function that generates labels placed in the TimeColumn displayed on the left side of the timetable. timeLabel = { TimeLabel(it) }, modifier = Modifier.fillMaxSize(),
 ) {
   festival.stages.forEach { stage ->
-    column(header = { Header(stage) }) {
+    // A DSL for generating Columns with Headers column(header = { Header(stage) }) {
       stage.periods.forEach { period ->
-        item(period.durationSec) {
+        // A DSL for generating periods within a column. item(period.durationSec) {
           when (period) {
             is Period.Empty -> Spacer(Modifier)